-Most nationalist leaders in Latin America hoped for fairly big states on the U.S. model to the north, thus the United States of Central America or the effort to form a Grand Colombia.
+Most nationalist leaders in Latin America hoped for fairly big states, based on the US model to the north, thus the United States of Central America or the effort to form a Grand Colombia.
 But most of these more ambitious combinations fell apart because nobody actually recognized the legitimacy of this territory and more parochial interests predominated.
 In the process, there would be considerable political turmoil until the boundaries were settled upon and became somewhat traditional.

 Finally, although this was not an overwhelming issue in Latin America, there’s also the question of external boundaries.
 Who’s going to claim what territory as two new nations collide?
 Border wars, in other words, are a final component of the new nations phenomenon.

-Latin American political history in much of the 19th century, after the successful wars of independence, was marked by frequent regime changes and periods of personal authoritarianism but also by a deeper-seated tension between liberals and conservatives, who might oscillate in power and who both might provide actual sources of authoritarian rule.
-Interestingly and pretty obviously, at first blush, this aspect of Latin American history contrasts with the experience of the United States, also a new nation, but not one in which some of these new nations phenomena occurred to the same degree.
+Latin American political history in much of the 19th century, after the successful wars of independence, was marked by frequent regime changes and periods of personal authoritarianism.
+It was also marked by a deeper-seated tension between liberals and conservatives, who might oscillate in power and who both might provide actual sources of authoritarian rule.
+Interestingly and obviously, at first blush, this aspect of Latin American history contrasts with the experience of the United States, also a new nation, but not one in which some of these new nations phenomena occurred to the same degree.

 Different colonial experiences had given more North Americans some experience in government.
 Economic problems existed after the American Revolution, but they were less conclusive.
-There were certainly quarrels about political boundaries and it took some time to forge the actual agreement on what the United States was to become, but these problems were simply less paralyzing than to the south and, obviously, the results would shape a rather different political experience.
+There were certainly quarrels about political boundaries and it took some time to forge the actual agreement on what the United States was to become.
+But these problems were simply less paralyzing than to the south and the results would shape a rather different political experience.

 Learn more about markets and populism in Latin America

-Lest this sound too self-congratulatory, it’s also important to note that the United States would have one granddaddy of a new nations problem because when the nation was formed, there was no agreement on what was to happen to slavery.
+Lest this sound too self-congratulatory, it’s also important to note that the United States would have one granddaddy of a new nations problem: When the nation was formed, there was no agreement on what was to happen to slavery.
 This new nations problem would crop up in a massive civil war, a far worse period of turmoil in concentrated fashion than any of the Latin American states faced, but the political experience was undeniably different.